nmpowell/carbon-intensity-forecast-tracking/README.md

 ## What is this?

 The carbon intensity of electricity is a measure of the $CO_2$ emissions produced per kilowatt hour of electricity consumed.
-Units are usually $grams of CO_2 per kWh$.
+Units are usually grams of $CO_2$ per kilowatt-hour (kWh).

 The UK's National Grid Electricity System Operator (NGESO) publishes [an API](https://carbon-intensity.github.io/api-definitions/#carbon-intensity-api-v2-0-0) showing half-hourly carbon intensity (CI), together with a 48-hour forecast.
 Its national data is based upon recorded and estimated generation statistics and values representing the relative CI of different energy sources.
 Regional data is based upon forecasted generation, consumption, and a model describing inter-region interaction.